 Pine.blog and Wordpress

-Navigating back to your timeline, you should see a place to write new posts.
+Once you've activated your blog, there should be a new Post button in the top navbar.
 These posts will go to your Wordpress site automatically.

 By default, Pine.blog will occasionally look at your Wordpress blog to see if you've posted anything new.
 This process isn't immediate and can take up to half an hour to discover new posts, however with a simple change, you can tell your Wordpress blog to let Pine.blog know when you post something new.
 This means that you and other users that follow your blog on Pine.blog will see a more real-time version of your blog in their timelines.

 Add Pine.blog to the list of Update Services

 In the settings page of your Wordpress blog, click on the Writing section under the Settings panel.
 You should see a section called Update Services, this list contains a number of sites that your blog will notify when you publish a new post.
 These services talk to search engines, blog directories, and more to help your readers know when you've written something new.

 https://pine.blog/api/xml-rpc/ping to the list of Update Services (and be sure to add a line between them shown above).

 That's it!
 Now Pine.blog will more quickly detect and show posts from your site!